 Full Title: Characterizing cryptic mortality in Gulf of Mexico reef fish: Evaluating the nature and extent of depredation

-The project team plans to describe the extent of depredation, or the removal of captured fish by non-target species before the fish can be retrieved by a fishing vessel, in the Gulf of Mexico to improve reef fish stock assessments.
+The project team described the extent of depredation, or the removal of captured fish by non-target species before the fish can be retrieved by a fishing vessel, in the Gulf to improve reef fish stock assessments.

 Lead Investigator: J. Marcus Drymon, Mississippi State University and Mississippi-Alabama Sea Grant Consortium, marcus.drymon@msstate.edu